clarenceb/spring-petclinic/AzureDemo.md

 * Azure Subscription
 * Azure CLI installed
 * Kubernetes CLI (kubectl) installed
+* Helm CLI installed and Tiller installed in cluster

 #### Create a common resource group for the resources